where it all begins

 Volcanic Nekia

-Vitae Springs is a historic vineyard that is family owned and operated.
-The oldest vines on the property were planted from “suitcase cuttings” from Germany in 1978.
-The historic Grüner-Veltliner, Riesling, Müller-Thurgau, and Pinot Gris are some of the oldest planted in the country.
+Vitae Springs is a historic vineyard that is family-owned and operated.
+The oldest vines on the property were planted in 1978 from “suitcase cuttings” brought from Germany.
+The historic Grüner Veltliner, Riesling, Müller-Thurgau, and Pinot Gris vines here are among the oldest of their kind planted in the country.

-Since purchasing in 2018, the Freund Family is dedicated to converting the land to a genuinely sustainable farm.
-We are focused on limiting inputs to the farm system and sourcing any inputs as locally as possible.
+Since purchasing the vineyard in 2018, the Freund family has been dedicated to converting the land into a truly sustainable farm.
+We are focused on limiting inputs to the farm system and sourcing any necessary inputs as locally as possible.

-Our practices are directed towards nurturing diverse ecosystems and limiting wastes, and more information about the vineyard can be found here.
+Our practices aim to nurture diverse ecosystems and limit waste.
+More information about the vineyard can be found here.

 Appellation